intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 ## **LocallyConnected2D**
-Locally-connected layer for 2D inputs that works similarly to the SpatialConvolution layer, except that weights are unshared, that is, a different set of filters is applied at each different patch of the input.
+A Locally-connected layers for 2D input works similarly to a SpatialConvolution layer, except that weights are unshared, that is, a different set of filters is applied at different patch of the input.

 The input of this layer should be 4D.
+The first dimension is samples, the second dimension is chanels, the third dimension is rows, the fourth dimension id cols.

 **Scala:**
 ```scala